High Holiday 5785 Schedule

 Sukkot

-Sukkot is one of the Shelosh Regalim, one of three pilgrimage festivals where in ancient days, the Israelites would bring their sacrifices to the Temple in Jerusalem.
+Sukkot is one of the Shalosh Regalim, one of three pilgrimage festivals where in ancient days, the Israelites would bring their sacrifices to the Temple in Jerusalem.
 It also commemorates the fall harvest and the 40 years in the wilderness where the Israelites built temporary structures: Sukkot.
 It is a fun fall celebration where we take up the lulav & etrog and invite family & friends to join us in al fresca dining under the stars.
 We also invite Ushpizin, sacred guests, to join us in the Sukkah as well.
-Please come back for updated details!
+Please visit our High Holidays web page for updated details!

 6:30 p.m. | Sushi in the Sukkah with the 20-Somethings (IP)